 There's no free plan, only a 14-day trial with full access.
 Email sync, automations, and sequences aren't available on the Lite tier, so most sales teams will need Growth or above.

-For teams evaluating whether the cost is justified, ZoomInfo offers ZoomInfo Lite as a permanent free tier with access to the B2B database and 10 monthly export credits, plus a 7-day free trial of the full platform.
+ZoomInfo is free to start with consumption credits based on usage.
+ZoomInfo Lite provides a permanent free tier with access to the B2B database and 10 monthly export credits, plus a 7-day free trial of the full platform.

 Integration ecosystems and technical access